stormont/resume/README.md

 ##### Developed Android app “Weather Route” at Voyage Games LLC (2013-01 to present)

-I created the Android app “Weather Route” (under the self-licensed moniker Voyage Games LLC), which provides side-by-side forecasts for travelers along the full extent of their trip.
+I created the Android app [Weather Route](https://play.google.com/store/apps/details?id=com.voyagegames.weatherroute) (under the self-licensed moniker Voyage Games LLC), which provides side-by-side forecasts for travelers along the full extent of their trip.
 The server backend on AWS is now written entirely in Haskell, while the front end is a Java Android client written around an AngularJS web app; the original iteration was written solely in Java on both the client and the server.
 The app currently has over 10,000 downloads and consistently averages greater than 11% weekly user growth through two consecutive winters.

 ##### Software Engineer at PC-Doctor, Inc. (2008-05 to 2013-05)